multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.7 - 2024-11-19 =
+* Added     - Compatibility with WordPress 6.7.0.
+* Added     - Compatibility with WooCommerce 9.4.1.
+* Dev       - Added hook/filter support for adding custom fields in the vendor setup wizard #869.

 = 4.2.6 - 2024-11-05 =
 * Added     - We’ve introduced a new section next to the store follow button to display the follower count for each vendor store #823.